-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+practice bacca rearring.
+II.B.2.h) The program must maintain documentation of faculty member participation in these activities, and provide it on request.
+(Core) II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Orthopaedic Surgery or the have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the Review Committee.
 (Core)

-II.B.3.b) Physician faculty members must:

-II.B.3.b).(1) have current certification in the specialty by the to the Review Committee.
+II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director.
 (Core)

-American Board of Neurology and Psychiatry or the American Osteopathic Board of Neurology and Psychiatry, or possess qualifications judged acceptable residency program education must be approved by the program director.
-(Core)

-II.B.3.c) Any non-physician faculty members who participate in